-Our Board of Directors knows of no other business which will be presented to the annual meeting.
+Our Board of Directors is not aware of any other business which will be presented at the annual meeting other than the proposals referred to in the Notice.
 If any other business is properly brought before the annual meeting, proxies will be voted in accordance with the judgment of the persons named therein.